hyperads/api/docs/_adserving.md

 `html`

 * `ad.markup` – HTML string, which should be displayed.
-The tracking pixel shoud be attached as `img` tags.
+The tracking pixel will be attached as `img` tags inside markup.

 `video`